kkbaidu/SWE-COMM-Git-Tutorial/README.md

-# Git & GitHub Collaboration Demo - University of Ghana
+# Git & GitHub Collaboration Demo - Software Engineering Community

 This repository was created for a session with the Software Engineering Community of the University of Ghana to demonstrate Git, GitHub, and collaborative workflows.